 - Use the lowest amperage possible.

-- Avoid starting the arc on the cast iron but on the joint or on the previous beads.
+- Avoid starting the arc on the casting but on the joint or on the previous beads.

 - Always fill the crater.
 If there is a gap, the shrinkage forces can crack it.

 - If a crack appears, stop and drill holes at both ends to stop it from expanding.
 Then bevel it and weld it.